dotnet/vblang/spec/general-concepts.md

-# General Concepts - Visual Basic specifications
+# General Concepts - Visual Basic specification

 This chapter covers a number of concepts that are required to understand the semantics of the Microsoft Visual Basic language.
 Many of the concepts should be familiar to Visual Basic programmers or C/C++ programmers, but their precise definitions may differ.